-As UAL moves to online teaching and learning, UAL’s Library Service is here to help you through the provision of online resources and support for students and researchers at all levels of study and across all subject areas.
+As UAL moves to online teaching and learning, our Library Service is here to help you by providing online resources and support for students and researchers at all levels of study, across all subject areas.

 E-books, e-journals and databases